SIVARANJANI-2K/ZALOODA_WEBSITE/README.md

 4. **about.html**: Information about the website and its purpose.
 5. **review.html**: Contains reviews about the food or services offered by the website.

-### PHP Files

-1. **login.php, login2.php**: PHP files used for connecting with the database and handling user authentication.

 ### CSS Files

 1. **styl.css, style1.css**: CSS files responsible for styling the web pages and ensuring a visually appealing layout.